SuprSend-NotificationAPI/b2b2c-freight_company/README.md

 # Freight Forwarder App - B2B2C Notification Usecases

 Welcome to the Freight Forwarder App!
 This application serves as a logistics solution for shipping packages worldwide.
 It includes a user-friendly interface for managing shipments and an authentication system for shipping companies and end-users.
+You can implement an app inbox in Next.js application by checking out this [guide](https://www.suprsend.com/post/implementing-app-inbox-in-next-js-application-as-a-developer)

 ## Live Demo